 - Only use the lower anchors if your child is not over 65 pounds; otherwise, use the seat belt to install.

 - Use the top tethers to strap the car seat in tightly.

 - Children who exceed the forward-facing car seat weight and height limit should move to a booster seat.

 - The booster seat should use a belt-positioning system.

-- This booster seat should have a properly fitting belt that goes across the lap and the shoulders.
+- A booster seat should have a properly fitting belt that goes across the lap and the shoulders.

 - Children should stay in a booster seat until they are 4 foot 9 inches and at least 8 years old.